Jacuzzik/munder-difflin/README.md

 * A C/C++ toolchain for `node-pty`'s native addon.
 * At least one supported agent CLI on your `PATH`.
 * Optional API keys and local LLMs.
-* Optional semantic memory index.
+* Optional semantic memory indexing.

 On macOS: